ExpressLRS/Docs/docs/software/switch-config.md

 These switch modes come in three flavors based on the number of output channels you would like and are only available on packet rates of 100Hz Full and 333Hz Full.

-1. **8ch** - Channels 1 to 4 and Channels 6 to 9 are sent 10-bit, Full Resolution at the selected Packet Rate, along with Channel 5 (AUX1) in 1-bit (2-position) for Arming.
+1. **8ch** - Channels 1 to 4 and Channels 6 to 9 are sent 10-bit, at the selected Packet Rate, along with Channel 5 (AUX1) in 1-bit (2-position) for Arming.

 2. **16ch Rate/2** - All the Channels are sent 10-bit but at half rate.

-3. **12ch Mixed** - Channels 1 to 4 are sent 10-bit, Full Resolution with Channel 5 (AUX1) still in 1-bit, at the selected Packet Rate.
+3. **12ch Mixed** - Channels 1 to 4 are sent 10-bit with Channel 5 (AUX1) in 1-bit (2-position) for Arming at the selected Packet Rate.
 Channels 6 to 13 are then sent at 10-bit but at half rate.

 All of these 10-bit or 1024 positions are mapped to PWM 885us to 2115us (1 bit = 1.23046875us) in what is called **"CRSF Extended Limits"**
 ![CRSF Extended Limits](../assets/images/channelrange-crsf.png)